maueroats/teaching--2020-2021/content/intermediate-cs/ch20/ball-driving/index.md

 ## Active controls?

-Question 3: How can you tell if a point is in the control grid?
+We will write a function to determine if a point is in the control grid.

 `in-control-grid? : posn -> boolean`

 3a.
 What are the coordinates of the center of the Q4 control grid?